Grief, Loss & Faith Transitions

 You may come to a realization that your faith no longer serves your needs as it once did.
 You are in the dark night of the soul.
 You experience grief and great sadness because of this and you know it will be hard on those you love.
 You slip into a huge depression.
 You wonder if this is normal.

-The grief that stems from a loved one, or friend, having completed a suicide is type of grief that is different from what most have to experience.
+The grief that stems from a loved one, or friend, having completed a suicide is a type of grief that is different from what most have to experience.
 It is filled with the added component of emotional trauma.
-While physical trauma can be a part of a loved-one’s death process, the type of trauma that developes from a suicide is really different.
-The trauma can begin with finding the note, or the body.
-While all grief causes what I call the “grief bubble” with suicide, this bubble is on steroids!
+While physical trauma can be a part of a loved one’s death process, the type of trauma that develops from a suicide is really different; the trauma can begin with finding the note, or the body.
+While all grief causes what I call the “grief bubble,” with suicide this bubble is on steroids!

 The pain from this type of loss affects us in ways that other grief and loss does not.
 There are intense feelings of loss, despair, and blame.
 What did I do, or not do?
 Why didn’t they leave a note?
 Why didn’t they say out loud what they said in the note?
 How could they _______?
 All of it is hard to take, and deal with, and people distance themselves from others in ways that they don’t do with other forms of grief and loss.

 Many people don’t understand how the grief from a suicide is different.
-If those who grieve need to be heard, those who grieve due to a loved-one’s suicide need even more to be heard!
-Heard until they don’t need to talk about the note, the body, the abandonment, the anger, the guilt, the whatever, any longer.
+If those who grieve need to be heard, those who grieve due to a loved one’s suicide need even more listening!
+They need to be heard until they don’t need to talk about the note, the body, the abandonment, the anger, the guilt, the whatever, any longer.
 Being heard is crucial!

 Support Groups (Open ended)

-I do not accept insurance, but I can provide you with information for an out-of-plan bill.
+I do not accept insurance, but I can provide you with information for an out-of-super plan bill.
+(Super bill)

 To contact me, fill out the Contact Form and we can go from there.